Romain FARGIER

 • “Why Internet Celebrities Try to Avoid Talking About Politics,” by Sylvain Trinel and Salomé Ferraris, BFMTV, June 21, 2024.

-• Romain Fargier, researcher at CEPEL in Montpellier, and Guillaume Roulland, France Bleu Hérault, June 19, 2024.
+• Romain Fargier, researcher at CEPEL in Montpellier; Guillaume Roulland, France Bleu Hérault, June 19, 2024.

-• TikTok, a political communication tool with a significant impact on elections, Agence France-Presse, 20 Minutes, June 13, 2024.
+• TikTok, a political communication tool that has had an impact on elections, Agence France-Presse, 20 Minutes, June 13, 2024.

 • "Le Pen's Strategy for Normalization in France," Niklas Mönch, Deutschlandradio, June 4, 2024.